About

 VP, OPERATIONS

-Focused, approachable, and driven by treats, Jar Jar is a quiet but loving, gentle giant who keeps our operations afloat.
-He is both a leader and a napper, somehow finding the perfect balance between work and life! -
+Focused, approachable, and motivated by treats, Jar Jar is a quiet but loving, gentle giant who keeps our operations running smoothly.
+He is both a leader and a napper, somehow finding the perfect balance between work and relaxation!

 Binks